White Sox vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 33 hits with five doubles, three triples, six home runs, eight walks and 15 RBI.
-He's also stolen eight bases.
+- Bobby Witt Jr. has 35 hits with five doubles, three triples, six home runs, eight walks and 15 RBI.
+He's also stolen 10 bases.

-- Witt Jr. enters this game looking to extend his five-game hit streak.
-In his last five games he is batting .292 with a double, a triple, two home runs, a walk and five RBI.
+- Witt Jr. has picked up at least one hit in six games in a row.
+In his last 10 games he is hitting .213 with two doubles, a triple, two home runs, two walks and six RBI.

 Witt Jr. Recent Games